CureQ/CureQ/README.md

 ## Install the library

 First, make sure you have installed a version of python on your machine, all python releases can be found here: https://www.python.org/downloads/ <br>
-Secondly, make sure you have installed a package manager, like pip or conda.
+Secondly, make sure you have installed a package manager, like pip or conda. <br>
 Next, open a terminal and navigate to your home folder.

 #### Install library with pip